korintje/autobackup_win/README.md

 # Installation
 1. Clone the repository and unzip.
 2. Move the `autobackup_win` directory to a convenient place.
 3. Run `installer.bat`.
-You will be asked following info.
+You will be asked for the following info.
   - Source folder fullpath
   - Destination folder fullpath
   - Destination server username (optional)